MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

     - **Global administrator**

-1. On the Azure Information Protection blade, under **Manage** on the left, select ***Unified labeling**.
+1. On the Azure Information Protection area, under **Manage** on the left, select ***Unified labeling**.

-1. Click :::image type="icon" source="media/i-copy-policies.PNG" border="false"::: **Copy policies (preview)**.
+1. Select :::image type="icon" source="media/i-copy-policies.PNG" border="false"::: **Copy policies (preview)**.
 All of the policies you have stored in the Azure portal are copied to your admin center.

-    In case there are any policies already there with the same name, the policies are overwritten with the settings from the Azure portal.
+    If there are any policies already in the admin center with the same name, the policies are overwritten with the settings from the Azure portal.

     > [!IMPORTANT]
     > If you currently use Microsoft Cloud App Security and Azure Information Protection labels, verify that you have published at least one policy with a minimal set of labels to your labeling admin center, even if the policy is scoped to a single user.